 You can still use it!
 If you already have an API key, you do not need to make any changes to your API keys or configuration.
 Your systems will be unaffected by this change until the to-be-determined deprecation date, when the API will no longer be available.
-Creating a new and improved version of the API is a part of the roadmap.
+MobilityData is currently working on a new API in partnership with Two Sigma Data Clinic.

 New API keys cannot be generated, so if you're a new user, we recommend using the operations in the Mobility Database catalogs to filter for the data you want instead.